yu-lab-vt/AQuA/README.md

 # Updates

+**12/3/2019:**

+The update fixs one bug.
+Now each time click "Update features" in GUI, the proof reading table will be updated.

 **11/25/2019:**

 The update changes the GUI panel.
 Now users could select whether to output feature table or not.